 I am Marie Sklodowska-Curie Research Fellow (MSCF-IF) at the ALICE group at the Aston University in Birmingham, UK.
 I work on my European Commission funded H2020 Marie Sklodowska-Curie project called SOLOMON.

-I finished my Ph.D. with distinction in July 2014.
+I finished my Ph.D. with distinction in July 2014 under the supervision of Prof. Bernhard Rinner at the Institute of Networked and Embedded Systems at the Alpen-Adria-University Klagenfurt in Austria.
 My thesis is entitled ‘Autonomous Distributed Tracking in Networks of Self-organised Smart Cameras’ and was supervised by Prof. Bernhard Rinner.
-The Ph.D. committee was comprised by Prof. Laszlo Böszörmenyi (chair), Prof. Bernhard Rinner, and Prof. Janusz Konrad from Boston University.
+Secondary examinor was Prof. Janusz Konrad from Boston University.

-In December 2015, I started as a Post-doctoral researcher at the Cyber-physical Systems Group of Prof. Radu Grosu at the Vienna University of Technology.
+From December 2015 to January 2017 I was a postdoctoral research fellow at the Cyber-physical Systems Group of Prof. Radu Grosu at the Institute of Computer Engineering at the Vienna University of Technology.